George Vera

 Read Story

-Sergeant First Class Goudie, his wife Kristi, and their three children were gifted a mortgage-free home in 2020.
+Sergeant Decker, wife Sharon, and their children received a home in Arizona.

 Read Story